 Tom is widely known as a pioneer of database marketing.
 His privately held company, Customer Development Corporation (CDC), specialized in database management and marketing for financial institutions and other various companies around the world.
 In 1987, CDC was honored by Inc. Magazine as the 8th fastest growing privately held company in the country.
 Tom, who is credited worldwide with many technical and creative innovations in the database marketing industry, also received the coveted “High-Tech Entrepreneur of the Year” award by Entrepreneur Magazine.
-Tom sold CDC in November of 1998 when he and his wife Carol and their youngest daughter moved to Naples, Florida.
+Tom sold CDC in November 1998 when he and his wife Carol and their youngest daughter moved to Naples, Florida.
 Tom then established Lund Capital Group, a private commercial real estate company that has holdings in various regions across the United States.

 John Graham, Principal

 John began his career in GE Capital’s Retailer Financial Services business.
 The group bought and sold private label credit card portfolios for retailers around the United States.
 After working at GE Capital, John went to work for Coca-Cola Enterprises, Inc. in their operations, planning and development group.
 The group was tasked with planning and building CCE’s distribution and manufacturing facilities for much of North and South America.
 The experience taught John many of the demographic and logistics tools that he now uses to track retailer expansion plans and trends.